Back to Blog

 Choosing the Right Specialty

-The most profitable specialty isn't always the one with the highest procedure fees.
-It's the specialty that fits your interests, your patients, and the type of practice you want to build.
+The most profitable specialty isn’t always the one with the highest fees.
+It’s the one that matches your interests, your patients, and the kind of practice you want.
+The best choice depends on how these things fit together.

 • Do I enjoy caring for these patients?